 The campus was visited on several occasions to assess and take photographs and talk to the students to determine what the needs and hot-spots are regarding accessibility for students with disabilities to various buildings.
-These have been compiled in comprehensive documentation drawings for construction and some of it is included as the framework for this report.
-Detailed drawings and designs is available on request.
+These have been compiled in comprehensive documentation drawings for construction and it is included as the framework for this report.
+The tender for construction work has been awarded and we anticipate that the contractor will be on site by the time this report reach the DHET.